-The purpose of our Infection Control Program is to control and prevent the spread of infectious diseases at Seattle Cancer Care Alliance (SCCA).
+The purpose of our Infection Prevention Program is to control and prevent the spread of infectious diseases at Seattle Cancer Care Alliance (SCCA).
 This is done by monitoring infections and implementing control measures through the education of patients, visitors and employees.
-The goal of the Infection Control Program is to maintain the safest possible environment for patients, visitors, and employees.
+The goal of the Infection Prevention Program is to maintain the safest possible environment for patients, visitors, and employees.

-The SCCA Infection Control Committee is comprised of representatives from specialty areas throughout SCCA.
-The committee meets monthly to evaluate policies, review current infection-control programs, and discuss current infection-control concerns.
+The SCCA Infection Prevention Committee is comprised of representatives from specialty areas throughout SCCA.
+The committee meets monthly to evaluate policies, review current infection-prevention programs, and discuss current infection-prevention concerns.

 SCCA has the first surveillance system for tracking outpatient infections among comprehensive cancer centers.
 The surveillance system tracks bacterial, viral and fungal infections among outpatients.
 Trends in infections are plotted and analyzed in real time.